ManueGE/November/README.md

 let string = date.string(withDateStyle: .ShortStyle, timeStyle: .ShortStyle)
 ````

-if needed, you can provide a custom location to perform the conversion:
+if needed, you can provide a custom locale to perform the conversion:

 ````
 let spanishLocale = NSLocale(localeIdentifier: "es")